Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 On the right sidebar, you may also request reviewers among colleagues, including anyone in the NASSA community or GitHub users you know.
 By default, the Pull Request will be revised by at least one [core team](https://archaeology-abm.github.io/NASSA-hub/about-us.html).

-You can save the Pull Request as a draft or submit it with the green button on the right, "Create Pull Request".
+You can submit the Pull Request with the green button on the right, "Create Pull Request", or save it as a draft (down arrow symbol in the same button).

 ## Automatic check

-The NASSA library repository will execute the nassa-hs application for every new Pull Request to test if it complies with all minimum requirements.
+The NASSA library repository will execute the nassa-hs application for every new Pull Request to test if it complies with all minimum requirements (module "validation").
 This will take a few seconds.

-If you followed all required specifications in the [NASSA schema](https://github.com/Archaeology-ABM/NASSA-schema), particularly regarding the content of "NASSA.yml".
+If you followed all required specifications in the [NASSA schema](https://github.com/Archaeology-ABM/NASSA-schema), particularly regarding the content of "NASSA.yml", your Pull Request should pass.

 Do not panic if the check fails!